trinodb/trino/docs/src/main/sphinx/installation/rpm.rst

 ..  warning::

-  It is recommended to deploy Trino with the Helm chart on Kubernetes or manually with the :doc:`Docker containers <containers>` or the :doc:`tar archive <deployment>`.
+  It is recommended to deploy Trino with the :doc:`Helm chart <kubernetes>` on Kubernetes or manually with the :doc:`Docker containers <containers>` or the :doc:`tar archive <deployment>`.
 While the RPM is available for use, it is not tested.

 Installing Trino
 ----------------